-- After build successfully, you will see Event Log “APK(s) generated successfully”.
+- After a successful build, you will see Event Log “APK(s) generated successfully”.
 Click locate to get the sample APK.

-- If you use VIVE Wave™ Dev Kit, such as VIVE Focus, to develop your app, all necessary Wave services are pre-installed in system.
-You can skip this section and directly go to next step Run the Wave App.
+- If you use the VIVE Wave™ Dev Kit, such as VIVE Focus, to develop your app, all necessary Wave services are pre-installed in the system.
+Skip this section and directly go to next step Run Wave App.

-- If you have no VIVE Wave™ Dev Kit on hand, you can prepare an Android™ phone to run your sample app.
-But before that, you need to follow the steps of this section to set up the execution environment on your phone.
+- If you don’t have VIVE Wave™ Dev Kit, prepare an Android™ phone to run your sample app.
+Before preparing the phone, follow the steps in this section to set up the execution environment on the phone.

-To run the Wave app, you need to have two kinds of APKs in your Android™ phone:
+To run the Wave app, you need 2 kinds of APKs on your Android™ phone: